dheena2k2/fusion2urdf-ros2/README.md

 # fusion2urdf ROS2

-This repository is initially forked from https://github.com/syuntoku14/fusion2urdf and edited to export description package suited for ROS2 ament_python type build.
+This repository is initially forked from [syuntoku14/fusion2urdf](https://github.com/syuntoku14/fusion2urdf) and edited to export description package suited for ROS2 ament_python type build.
+Check out [syuntoku14/fusion2urdf](https://github.com/syuntoku14/fusion2urdf) for converting fusion360 model to robot description package of ROS1.

-This is an Add-In script for Fusion360 to export the 3D models to a robot description package which cocntains urdf, .stl, scripts, etc.. to make it executable in ROS2
+This is an Add-In script for Fusion360 to export the 3D models to a robot description package which cocntains urdf, .stl, scripts, etc.. to make it executable in ROS2.

 ## Installation